jeff4/bionotes.github.io/gen-chem.md

 ---

 # Molecular Biology of the Cell
-* Albert et al., Fifth Edition (2008)
+* Alberts et al., Fifth Edition (2008)
 * p.
 20 - defintion of **homologs**: All related genes that result from duplication
 	* Duplicate genes that are conserved in two branches after speciation are called **orthologs**
 	* Duplicate genes within a single genome are **paralogs**
 	* Orthologs and paralogs are subsets of the larger containing set of homologs

 ## Chapter 3: Proteins
-* See Alberts p.
+* See p.
 127-129 to see tables and panels of categories of polar vs. nonpolar sidechain/amino acids, acidic vs. basic sidechains, etc.